Apteranthes burchardii

 Apteranthes burchardii is a fleshy and superficially cactus-like plant that belongs to the genus Apteranthes in the subfamily Asclepiadoideae of the family Apocynaceae.
 Its basionym is Caralluma burchardii.
-This species is native to the eastern Canary Islands archipelago and adjacent Morocco.
+This species is native to the Canary Islands archipelago and adjacent Morocco.

-On the Canary Islands it is found on the islands of Fuerteventura, Lanzarote and Gran Canaria, the Tindaya mountains, and La Oliva with more on the Los Lobos Island and on Graciosa.
+On the Canary Islands it is found on the islands of Fuerteventura, Lanzarote and Tenerife - specifically, the Tindaya mountains, and La Oliva with more on the Los Lobos Island and on Graciosa.

 This stem succulent has flowers which are coloured green to yellow, densely covered with white hairs in the middle, and violet to maroon in a shape of the star.